-Prior to any ground disturbing activity requiring nighttime construction, the contractor would prepare a technical memorandum verifying how the contractor would shield nighttime construction lighting and direct it downward in such a manner to minimize the light that falls outside the construction site boundaries.
+Prior to construction (any ground-disturbing activity requiring nighttime construction) the contractor shall prepare a technical memorandum verifying how the contractor will shield nighttime construction lighting and direct it downward in such a manner to minimize the light that falls outside the construction site boundaries.

-The technical memorandum would be submitted to the Authority for review and approval.
+The technical memorandum will be submitted to the Authority for review and approval.